shinberg/cpp-hiredis-cluster/README.md

     // delete cluster by its pointer
     delete cluster_p;
 ~~~
-complete source is available in src/examples/example.cpp
+> source code is available in src/examples/example.cpp

 ### Asynchronous client example